Vedant-Mhatre/vedant-mhatre.github.io/content/about.md

 author: "Vedant Mhatre"
 ---

-Software engineer who wants to solve real world problems using technology.
+A software engineer who wants to solve real-world problems using technology.
 Currently, working at [Hiver](https://hiverhq.com/).

-Started my journey in 2014 by tinkering around linux, android, custom android kernels and frameworks to optimise OS.
-Over the next few years explored various domains like cyber security, web development, backend engineering and DevOps.
+Started my journey in 2014 by experimenting with Linux and Android.
+Over the next few years explored various domains like cyber security, backend engineering, and DevOps.

+Currently focusing on backend engineering and DevOps.

 ### Contact me